-Accelerated Family Medicine Program | Texas Tech University Health Sciences Center
+Family Medicine Accelerated Track | Texas Tech University Health Sciences Center

-Family Medicine Accelerated Medical Program
+Family Medicine Accelerated Track

 The Family Medicine Accelerated Track (FMAT) is an innovative 3-year accelerated medical school curriculum that culminates into an M.D. degree and leads to a standard 3-year family medicine residency in Lubbock, Amarillo or the Permian Basin.
-Our program is the first of its kind: this unique accelerated medical program condenses the traditional medical program to allow students a faster route to pursuing their independent interests and getting their valuable services into the field.
+Our program was the first of its kind: this unique accelerated medical program condenses the traditional medical program to allow students a faster route to pursuing their independent interests and getting their valuable services into the field.

 Like our traditional family medicine program, this track works with a firm mission to provide comprehensive and integrated care of the whole person.
 Our students and faculty strive to advance a unique model of patient care characterized by comprehensive and integrated care over time.